VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 ### Learning more about lazy.nvim

-If you want to know more details about lazy.nvim, I made another blog post [Lazy.nvim: plugin configuration](https://dev.to/vonheikemen/lazynvim-plugin-configuration-3opi).
+If you want to know more details about lazy.nvim, here are a few resources (that you can read later).

+* [Lazy.nvim: plugin configuration](https://dev.to/vonheikemen/lazynvim-plugin-configuration-3opi).
 This will teach you the basics of the "plugin spec" and how to split your plugin setup into multiple files.

+* [Lazy.nvim: how to revert a plugin back to a previous version](https://dev.to/vonheikemen/lazynvim-how-to-revert-a-plugin-back-to-a-previous-version-1pdp).
+Learn how to recover from a bad plugin update.

 ## Setup lsp-zero